Top 29 Japanese Fashion Trends In 2022

 Inspired by the preppy style of 90s fashion (and arguably by lolita fashion), blending plaids in a single outfit is rocking the Asian fashion trends right now.

-Known for mixing and matching prints, the Japanese street fashion designers prove that there’s no such thing as clashing.
+Known for mixing and matching prints, Japanese street fashion designers prove there’s no such thing as clashing.

-As long as you complement, rather than compete in colors and styles, plaid on plaid looks impressive.
+Plaid on plaid looks impressive as long as you complement rather than compete in colors and styles.

-For the best street style look or a visual kei effect, pair with platform shoes.
+Pair with platform shoes for the best street style or visual kei effect.

 8/29